Government sets out plans to tackle economic inactivity caused by ill health

 A joint programme between several Government departments will also look at an MSK community delivery programme to further reduce waiting times for these conditions.

-The White Paper further set out how over 90% of NHS talking therapy services in England currently provide access to employment advisers, but the aim is for this to be 99% by March 2025.
+Also in the White Paper is an ambition for 99% of NHS talking therapy services in England to provide access to employment advisers by March, up from 90% at present.

-On prevention, the paper says the Tobacco and Vapes Bill will cut smoking and vaping, while there have been already-announced increases in tobacco and alcohol duty and the continuing reformulation of food and drink.
+On prevention, the paper says the Tobacco and Vapes Bill will cut smoking and vaping, while there have been already-announced increases in tobacco and alcohol duty and the continuing reformulation of food and drink to make it healthier.

-Tony Blair Institute executive director for policy, Sam Sharps, said: “Growing the economy is the only way to get out of the spiral of high taxes and poor public services.
+Sam Sharps, executive director for policy at the Tony Blair Institute, said: “Growing the economy is the only way to get out of the spiral of high taxes and poor public services.

 “But we will never get the economic growth we need with nearly three million people out of work due to ill health.